mcc-us/bookkeeping/_pages/1-glossary.md

 133. *Trial Balance*: A list of transactions and accounts after posting entries, **Debits MUST EQUAL Credits**.

 134. *Unearned Revenue*: Money payed for services yet to be rendered.
-For exampl,
+For example,
     1. Prepaid rent: rent payed in advance for several months,
     2. Tuition fees: When a student pays tuition for a semester before classes begin,
     3. Advance payment for services: When a client pays a consultant or contractor upfront for a project not yet completed.